a2-4am/wozardry/README.md

 INFO:  Creator:                Applesauce v0.29
 ```

 The "file format version" confirms this is a `WOZ1` file.
-To convert it to a `WOZ2` file, set the `version` field to `2`.
+To convert it to a
+`WOZ2` file, set the `version` field to `2`.

 ```
-$ wozardry -i "version:2" "woz test images/WOZ 1.0/Wings of Fury - Disk 1, Side A.woz"
+$ wozardry -i "version:2" "WOZ 1.0/Wings of Fury - Disk 1, Side A.woz"

-$ wozardry dump "woz test images/WOZ 1.0/Wings of Fury - Disk 1, Side A.woz" | grep "^INFO"
+$ wozardry dump "WOZ 1.0/Wings of Fury - Disk 1, Side A.woz" | grep "^INFO"
 INFO:  File format version:    2
 INFO:  Disk type:              5.25-inch (140K)
 INFO:  Write protected:        yes